 Green, clean, safe, affluent, happily multicultural and lushly nestled into the craggy northern Pacific coastline: that's Vancouver in a, well, pine cone.
-Home to about 600,000 residents, with about 30 percent claiming Chinese heritage, Vancouver today looks to Asia as often as it looks to Europe or the United States.
+Home to about 600,000 residents, with many claiming Chinese heritage, Vancouver today looks to Asia as often as it looks to Europe or the United States.

 The Seawall -- enjoying unofficial National Treasure status -- extends 22 kilometers (13.6 miles) around the downtown peninsula, including Stanley Park.
 It then wends south along an inlet known peculiarly as False Creek to Granville Island, Vanier Park (with the Vancouver and Maritime Museums) and Kitsilano Beach Park.
 Walking, cycling, in-line skating or otherwise self-propelling along the seawall is a great way to experience the city (in manageable bites).